Enter your email address to receive this article as a PDF to read later!

 - In some cases, emojis can trigger certain spam filters and cause your email to be lost in the spam folder.
 However, this only happens if the recipient has specific security systems that prevent receiving emails with emojis.
 While this is not always the case, it’s a possibility that some of your emails will remain unseen.

 - Lastly, in certain situations using emojis in email subject lines may seem unprofessional.
-To avoid this unprofessionalism, make sure to keep in mind the nature of your message and whether it is appropriate to use emojis along with it.
+To avoid this unprofessionalism, remember the nature of your message.
+Also, think if it is appropriate to use emojis along with it.
 If you’re sending a more formal email, don’t include emojis in the subject line.

 Using emojis in subject lines comes with its positive and negative sides.
-However, if you use them properly chances are you will see a significant increase in your email open rates, which is the ultimate goal of every email campaign.
-As long as you don’t include them in formal emails, it’s safe to use emojis in some of your email subject lines.
+However, if you use them properly chances are you will see a significant increase in your email open rates.
+Without a doubt, is the ultimate goal of every email campaign.
+Emojis are safe to use in email subject lines as long as the emails are not formal.
 However, always test your emails and analyze the results, as each audience reacts to emojis differently.